 Dr O’Mullan has recently retired as Vice Principal/Director of Curriculum Northern Regional College responsible for curriculum development and delivery and quality improvement.
 She worked for over 30 years in the Further and Higher Education sector where she established strategic partnerships with a range of stakeholders including the post primary sector and business and industry to develop bespoke skills training.
 Dr O’Mullan currently she sits on the Board of Trustees of W5, the Odyssey Trust Company and is a non executive director on the WHSCT Board.
 Dr O’Mullan is also a member of the Institute of Directors.
 She brings extensive experience in leadership, strategic direction and teamwork to the Board.

-Mr Petticrew is a Project Manager for the Strategic Investment Board NI, where he is currently providing project management support to the NI Executive’s Social Investment Fund, advising organisations on the establishment of appropriate governance structures, public procurement and successful project delivery.
+Mr Petticrew works for Deloitte UK, where he specialises in Programme and Project Management for major transformation programmes with Clients across the UK and Globally.
 He has over 10 years’ experience working in sport, with previous roles in the community and voluntary sector as well as private sector.
 He has delivered major projects for Ulster Rugby and is a prominent Committee Member of his local basketball club.
-Mr. Petticrew brings experience in equality & social inclusion, strategic planning and knowledge of the sector to Sport NI.
+Mr. Petticrew brings experience in Programme/Project Management, equality and social inclusion, strategic planning and knowledge of the sector to Sport NI.

 Richard Bullick has been appointed to the Board of Sport Northern Ireland for the 4-year period from 1 April 2014 to 31 March 2018.